gsachin12/Azure-Develop-205/README.md

 Building a virtual machine

 Lab – Connecting to the machine

-Lab – Installing Internet Information Se
+Lab – Installing Internet Information Service

 Lab – Deploying a Net Core App on Window
 Lab – Creating a Linux VM
-Lab – Deploying a .NET Core App on the L
+Lab – Deploying a .NET Core App on the Linxu VM
-Lab – Deploying a .NET Core App on the L
+Lab – Deploying a .NET Core App on the Linux VM
 Azure Resource Manager Templates
 Azure CLI – Creating an Azure VM
 Azure PowerShell – Creating an Azure VM